 How app development frameworks facilitate localization

-Mobile OS can be used only for native app development.
-Other app development frameworks that facilitate cross-platform development also enable development of i18n apps. i18n is the abbreviation for inter-nationalization.
+Mobile OS can be used only for react native app development.
+Other app development frameworks that facilitate cross-platform development also enable the development of i18n apps. i18n is the abbreviation for inter-nationalization.

 Xamarin multilingual support

-Xamarin is one of the most popular mobile app development platforms.
+Xamarin app development is one of the most popular mobile app development platforms.
 Building mobile apps with Xamarin also makes it easy to handle multiple languages simultaneously: